DASHBOARDS

 Using LED spots is a common way to create simple graphical interfaces in electronic projects in order to represent system status, alerts, etc. This widget has been included in Thinger.io Platform with the same purpose, so it can be used to show binary status by changing its color, create alerts by setting blink behavior or show multiple data by including more than one color range in a kind of RGB simulation.

-This widget can be configured in many different ways though the three steps form. first of all selecting "Led indicator" in the Widget menu tab, and then indicating:
+This widget can be configured in many different ways through the three-step form.
+First of all, select "Led Indicator" in the Widget menu tab, write a title and select a data source from:

 • Led Size: Configure the diameter of the led spot pixels

-• Color ranges: Each time that the "+" button is pressed, a new color range is included, allowing to define a new range and the color that will be shown when the selected input value belongs to this range.
+• Color ranges: Multiple color ranges can be configured as required.
+When a new color range profile is added, it requires specifying a value range and the corresponding color to be displayed when the input value belongs within that range.

-• Blinking led option: The right side switches allows adding a blinking behavior to the led when this range profile begins active.
-It is also possible to disable the blinking by pressing over the led widget.
+• Blinking led option: The right side switch allows adding a blinking behavior to the led when this range profile begins active.
+It is also possible to disable the blinking by pressing on the led widget.

 Donut Chart